jnferguson/nfcdump/README.md

 - Earnestly, the entirety of the proxmark3 firmware needs to be dumped and rewritten; pending my learning more about FPGAs

 User-space currently:
+- ONLY REQUIRES LIBUSB not wonky linux modem drivers (this layer needs to be rewritten)
 - Provides fully drivable, active and passive ISO-1443a support
 - In process of providing 7816 layer support
 - In process of providing NXP propietary extensions support